Electing to go to court

 myPenalty on the Revenue NSW website.

-By filling out a Court election form
+By filling out a request to have a fine heard in court form

 You will need one form, either: